 Now a gap year is my reward for the hectic year forgone!
 Brampton continued to support me through the application process.
 They gave me a job over the summer, I was able to visit Joy for help with my personal statement as well as interview prep, BMAT lessons and medical forum.
 Many at Brampton wondered why I was still there as they saw me wandering the corridors and my answer, for this incredible support network Brampton had given me, allowing me to successfully receive offers from two universities for medicine as well as one for Optometry.
 I chose Barts and the London, Queen Mary University, where I start in September.
 In my year off I’ve been working as a Pharmacy assistant, recently receiving my qualification as a MCA, tutoring, volunteering at an Infant School as well as making time to travel the world!
 I can’t wait to start uni!
 But the year out allowed me to concentrate on A levels last year and actually getting in and the UCAS process this year as well as having a lot of fun along the way!

-Tasvee Karania got a hat-trick of A’s in Biology, Chemistry and Economics and has a place to study Medicine at Queen Mary, University of London.
+Tasvee Karania got a hat-trick of A’s in Biology, Chemistry and Economics and is currently studying Medicine at Queen Mary, University of London.